emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

 Embind supports three return value policies that behave differently depending on the return type of the function.
 The policies work as follows:

-* default (no argument) - Use the object's copy constructor since this is generally safe and decouples returned values lifetime from the original.
+* *default (no argument)* - For return by value and reference a new object will be allocated using the object's copy constructor.
+JS then owns the object and is responsible for deleting it.
+Returning a pointer is not allowed by default (use an explicit policy below).
 * :cpp:type:`return_value_policy::take_ownership` - Ownership is transferred to JS.
 * :cpp:type:`return_value_policy::reference` - Reference an existing object but do not take ownership.
 Care must be taken to not delete the object while it is still in use in JS.